anibalrojosan/anibalrojosan/README.md

 My current focus is on upskill my abilities in mathematics and programming to conduct research in ML and explore its applications in biochemical engineering 🦠🤖, aiming to create a positive impact on society and the environment.

 ## 📌 Learning journey
-- Strengthening foundations in **mathematics for machine learning** and **deep learning with PyTorch**
+- Strengthening foundations in **mathematics for machine learning**
 - Designing and implementing **end-to-end ML pipelines**, from data acquisition to deployment in production
 - Practicing **software engineering best practices** for clean, scalable, and reproducible data science
 - Recreating **classical ML algorithms from scratch** to gain deeper undersanting of their inner workings
+- Developing expertise in **PyTorch for deep learning**

 ## 🛠️ Some tools that I have been using and learning